 - Server-Based DMS — This system also scans your paper records to an electronic format, but rather than saving these files to a single computer, they are sent to a server that is shared between multiple computers within the same building.
 These servers allow multiple people to access the same information given the appropriate level of access.

 - Cloud-Based DMS — Similar to server-based systems, a cloud storage system provides you with an increased level of access to your records.
 However, with cloud storage, your records are on an internet server.
 This means you can access the information from any computer in any location with an internet connection.

 Determining which system is best depends on the size of your organization, as well as the product or service you offer.
 For example, a hospital or other medical practice may think twice about utilizing document imaging for the management of its records.
 This limits the accessibility of information.

 There are a couple of services that will help to ease the transitional process.
 With day-forward scanning, you choose a date to start scanning in all of your records.
 Moving forward, any new documents received should be scanned into your system.
 This allows you to continue business-as-usual operations, scanning in older documents as needed.

-Records storage facilities provide space for you to store any records you don’t need on a regular basis.
-There are document storage facilities that will maintain paper copies of your records, and tape storage options that will save copies of your records onto backup tapes.
-As you sort through your documents and records, determine which ones might be best to store off site.
+Records storage facilities provide space for you to store any records you don’t need regularly.
+There are document storage facilities that will maintain paper copies of your records and tape storage options that will save copies of your records onto backup tapes.
+As you sort through your documents and records, determine which ones might be best to store off-site.

-Is a Hybrid Document Management Solution the Answer You’ve Been Looking For?
+Is a Hybrid Record System the Answer You’ve Been Looking For?
 Call Us Today!

-To get started, take a minute to fill out the form to the right or give us a call at (866) 385-3706.
-Within minutes of speaking with our agent, you will connect with local contractors in your area that will provide free, no-obligation quotes for your project.
+To get started, take a minute to fill out the form or give us a call at (866) 385-3706.
+Within minutes of speaking with our agent, you will connect with local contractors in your area who will provide free, no-obligation quotes for your project.